-Community Group Details / Involvlement

-Manor Road Primary To help with the introduction of an education area within
+Community Group Details / Involvement 2023 Progress Manor Road Primary School To help with the introduction of an education area within Sadlers Wood Contact made, no response.
+It is believed that a forest school area exists on school site.
+Muddy Boots Volunteer Group Develop the small volunteer group to support practical management work and ad-hoc projects Has shown growth and been increased to twice monthly.

-School Sadlers Wood

-Volunteer Group Develop the small volunteer group to support practical

-management work and ad-hoc projects

 Woodland Wardens To keep an eye on the site and report issues and alike back to the ranger team.
-Also to litter pick on their visits Fitness/Health & Wellbeing Groups To establish regular monitored physical activity and health & wellbeing activities on site Norfolk Bat Group The Bat Group will undertake an annual survey and examine the bat boxes notifying us of their observations.
-Corporate Tree Planting As part of the Council's 110,000 tree planting project Sadlers Wood has been identified for planting in winter 2022/23.
+Also to litter pick on their visits Not moved forward as yet.
+Fitness/Health & Wellbeing Groups To establish regular monitored physical activity and health & wellbeing activities on site This is part of our Locality Officers work in North Norfolk.
+On the action plan for 2024 Norfolk Bat Group The Bat Group will undertake an annual survey and examine the bat boxes notifying us of their observations.
+Planned to take place in 2024 Corporate Tree Planting As part of the Council's 110,000 tree planting project Sadlers Wood has been identified for planting in winter 2023/24.
 We will be calling for corporate volunteer groups to join us to support this effort.
+No corporate groups were forthcoming for this.
+Groups who were in contact unfortunately preferred our other sites where facilities exist.

-In addition to the plans outlined in the table above we will also continue to work with the individuals and groups who have previously been involved in our management works at Sadlers Wood, these are:
+In addition to the table above we will also continue to work with the individuals and groups who have previously been involved in our management works at Sadlers Wood, these are:

 Probation Service - Previously known as The Community Payback programme, the Probation Service is utilised by the team for many different tasks, these include scrub clearance and other practical management works, and the installation of trails and other infrastructure.
 We have successfully worked with this scheme for a number of years now, although their return post-covid to full operations only happened in late 2021.
-It has been discussed to utilise the probation service at Sadlers Wood much more frequently in 2023 in order to balance out the lack of volunteers and other community engagement.
+It has been discussed to utilise the probation service at Sadlers Wood much more frequently in 2024 in order to balance out the lack of volunteers and other community engagement.

-Volunteer ranger - In 2019 NNDC Countryside appointed a new volunteer ranger who works with the countryside team two days a week.
-This provides the post holder with valuable work experience and training and the team with an extra person to help with the extensive range of practical work that it has to carry out at Sadlers Wood and across our other sites.
-The post is currently vacant, with recruitment set to begin before Easter.
+Volunteer ranger - In 2019 NNDC Countryside introduced a new volunteer ranger post to work with the countryside team.
+This provides the post holder with valuable work experience and training and the team with an extra person to help with the extensive range of practical work that is required across all of our sites.
+The team currently benefits from two volunteer rangers, one of whom is utilising the role to support his studies and the other to gain experience as he seeks a permanent paid role in the industry.